efugier/smartcat/README.md

 Or download directly the binary compiled for your platform from the [release page](https://github.com/efugier/smartcat/releases).

-On the first run, the program will ask you to generate some default configuration files if it cannot find them.
+On the first run, `smartcat` will ask you to generate some default configuration files if it cannot find them.
 More about that in the [configuration section](#Configuration).

+A `default` prompt is needed for `smartcat` to know which api and model to hit.

 ## A few examples to get started